AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+   - one to many

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+   - The column is not a primary or foreign key and has a default constraint (attribute) of not null.
+The not null constraint is a column constraint that ensures values stored in a column are not null.
+Blue diamonds indicate column attributes.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+   - Three.
+Red diamonds indicate a foreign key.
+When filled, the diamond indicates that the foreign key column has a not null restraint (customer_id, staff_id).
+However, when the red diamond is unfilled, it indicates the foreign key can be null by default (rental_id).

 ##### ER Diagram upload